ankitkr437/NoteSharing/README.md

    npm install
    ```

-3. Set up your MongoDB database and update the connection string in `backend/config.js`.
+3. Set up your MongoDB database and update the connection string in `backend/.env`.
 4. Replace BASE_URL to LocalBASE_URL in frontend/src/requestMethods.js.
-5. For using the messenger, Replace EndPoint to your locally running socket url.
+5. For using the messenger, Replace EndPoint to your locally running socket url in frontend/src/pages/messenger/messenger.jsx.
 6. Start the development servers for both the frontend and backend.
    ```bash
    # In the backend directory